Last Updated on May 7, 2021 by Lori Geurin

 The minimal design of this sprouter is attractive and would look great anywhere.
 It works like growing sprouts in a jar except without the cheesecloth.

-These lids are great if you want to grow your sprouts in a mason jar.
+These lids are great if you want to grow sprouts in a mason jar.
 These are perfect, especially if you don’t have cheesecloth already on hand.

 These chemical-free seeds are lab tested and have nearly 100% germination.